 · To encourage students to develop their own responsible working theory of leadership and to empower students to participate in social change

-· To provide students with an understanding of leadership and mentoring as applied to Portland public and charter school students
+· To provide students with an understanding of leadership as applied to high school students

-· To facilitate linkages between leadership theory and practice by providing practical experience in using mentoring skills when working with high school students
+· To facilitate linkages between leadership theory and practice by providing practical experience in using tutoring and mentoring skills when working with high school students

 The format of class sessions is based on the understanding that students actively construct their own learning.
 Class sessions will emphasize active and collaborative learning, including discussions focused largely on assigned readings, student experiences at the community partner site, interactive lecture, and in-class projects.

 Attendance and participation: Class attendance and participation are a required component of the class.
 Preparation includes completing readings on time, having discussion points for class, active participation in class activities and peer grading exercise, and leading discussions.